 Another benefit of the Minnstate system is if you transfer between Minnstate colleges and universities there is no need to request an official college transcript.
 Mesabi Range College uses e-transcripts which are shared within the system.
 Transferring from a college or university outside the Minnstate system is when an official college transcript will be required.

 *It is important to note that when transferring, the receiving institution decides what credits will transfer and if the courses fit the requirements for the program.

 Liberal Arts & Technical Courses

 Liberal Arts and elective credits do not have a time limit for transfer.
 However, due to the ever changing technology and regulations, technical credits have a lifespan of 5 years to keep our students up-to-date with industry standards.
-Mesabi Range's Virginia Campus shall accept for transfer as electives a maximum of 16 semester credits of college level occupation or professional courses offered by Minnesota Technical Colleges with regional accreditation.
+Mesabi Range College's Virginia Campus shall accept for transfer as electives a maximum of 16 semester credits of college level occupation or professional courses offered by Minnesota Technical Colleges with regional accreditation.

 Regional accreditation for this policy is defined as the accreditation conferred by the Commission on Institutions of Higher Education of the North Central Association of Colleges and Schools and by parallel accreditation agencies in other regional areas of the United States.